Going Back to School with Breakfast

 The old saying goes, “Eat breakfast like a king, lunch like a prince and dinner like a pauper”.
 And that is what our great-grandparents did.
 They sat together as families to eat breakfast — eggs and bacon.
 But values have changed and homes almost seem to be as obsolete as the family breakfast.
 We rush and roar through life.
 Our children have no idea where good food comes from or even what is real, good food.
 And then to think of sitting together as a family for breakfast, . . . that would be the strangest thing — at least to many modern folks.

 Our society suffers.
 ADD and ADHD challenges rise.
 Sadly some young parents in frustration leave their spouses to struggle alone and young innocent children suffer.
 Does the lack of eating breakfast together have something to do with dysfunctional living and broken homes?
+Does a Paleo diet offer hope for our dilemma?
 Do our food choices affect our ability to think clearly, to act appropriately?

 Fox News Reports Breakfast Importance